LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

 several good source of information available on the web:

   * `Atlassian Git Tutorial <https://www.atlassian.com/git/>`_ has a lot of useful stuff.
   * The `Git Docs <https://git-scm.com/docs/>`_ is a complete reference for Git commands and options.
-It also provides soem *cheat sheets* you can download.
+It also provides some *cheat sheets* you can download.
   * `Learn Git Branching <http://learngitbranching.js.org/>`_ is nice for visual, hands-on learners.
   * The e-book `Pro Git, by Scott Chacon <https://git-scm.com/book/en/v2>`_ is an excellent overview guide to using Git effectively.